fzyzcjy/flutter_rust_bridge/website/docs/guides/lifetimes/overview.md

 :::

 Returning types with lifetimes are supported in `flutter_rust_bridge`.
-This includes the common scenario to return a reference type.

-Currently, I have only implemented a subset of the features that I hope to implement, but the rest should be usually workaround-able.
+Currently, I have only implemented a subset of the features that I hope to implement, but the rest should be usually workaround-able, and is discussed in later pages.
-Please visit the "limitations and workarounds" page for more details.